 Driving (discharging) and charging use the same systems to move energy out of and into the battery.
 Supercharging utilizes the car's discharge capacity to flow a similar amount of power back into the battery pack through dedicated high voltage cables.
 The car’s onboard computer constantly monitors the battery during both driving and charging to ensure that it maintains peak performance.

-Tesla is the only EV manufacturer capable of charging vehicles at up to 120 kW, which equates to about 270 kilometers of range in as little as 30 minutes.
+Tesla is the only EV manufacturer capable of charging vehicles at up to 120 kW, which equates to about 170 miles of range in as little as 30 minutes.
 There are many factors that affect the actual charge rate, including ambient temperature, utility grid restrictions and charging traffic, amongst others.
 We are constantly incorporating owner feedback into our maintenance and research and development efforts.
 Should you encounter an issue, please call us.

 We strategically place Superchargers along well-traveled highways and in congested city centers.
 In addition to Superchargers, we have a growing network of Destination Charging Partners with dedicated Tesla Wall Connectors at their properties.
 These are primarily destinations where you’d stay for several hours at a time, such as ski resorts, restaurants, hotels and others, so that you return to your car with ample range for your return trip.